When Snoring Gets Real Bad, You Might Have Sleep Apnea

 What Can Be Done To Treat it?

 There are two ways we can help treat our patients.
 The first is with a dental splint.
 This small device fits comfortably in your mouth, and you keep it in there while you sleep.
 The splint shifts your jaw just enough to help it stay open while you sleep.
 We can also refer you to the proper physician for a CPAP machine, which is attached to a mask you wear during sleep that uses positive air pressure to keep your windpipe clear.
 Although wearing a mask might not sound fun, it’s certainly preferable over constant fatigue and high blood pressure.

 Not all snoring means you have sleep apnea, but if you are almost always snoring loudly, you really need to be tested for it.
-For more information about sleep apnea treatments, or to make your next appointment, call today at 203-372-1220 for sleep apnea treatment Bridgeport, CT Line or 203-378-9737 for sleep apnea treatment Stratford, CT.
+For more information about sleep apnea treatments, or to make your next appointment, call today at 203-372-1220 for sleep apnea treatment Bridgeport, CT Line or 203-378-9737 for sleep apnea treatment Shelton, CT.
 You can also use our convenient online form to contact either location – we want to help you get a restful sleep – you deserve it!